Florida House passes GOP 15-week abortion ban

 The GOP-controlled House passed the 15-week abortion ban after several hours of debate between Democrats who said the measure would impose an unnecessary burden on women and Republicans who said they were protecting the unborn.

-Republicans in several state legislatures are moving to place new restrictions on abortion after the U.S. Supreme Court signaled it would uphold a Mississippi law prohibiting abortions after 15 weeks and potentially overturn the landmark Roe v.
-Wade decision.
+Republicans in several state legislatures are moving to place new restrictions on abortion after the US Supreme Court signalled it would uphold a Mississippi law prohibiting abortions after 15 weeks and potentially overturn the landmark Roe v Wade decision.
 A decision in that case is expected later this year.

 Florida’s bill contains exceptions if the abortion is necessary to save a mother’s life, prevent serious injury to the mother or if the fetus has a fatal abnormality.
 The state currently allows abortions up to 24 weeks of pregnancy.